Invariant (mathematics): MU puzzle

 In light of this, one might wonder whether it is possible to convert MI into MU, using only these four transformation rules.
 One could spend many hours applying these transformation rules to strings.
-However, it might be quicker to find a property that is invariant to all rules (i.e. that isn't changed by any of them), and demonstrates that getting to MU is impossible.
+However, it might be quicker to find a property that is invariant to all rules (that is, not changed by any of them), and that demonstrates that getting to MU is impossible.
 By looking at the puzzle from a logical standpoint, one might realize that the only way to get rid of any I's is to have three consecutive I's in the string.
 This makes the following invariant interesting to consider: